mekane/game-shelf-organizer/README.md

 A webapp built in React + TypeScript to configure a wall of shelves and organize a game collection.

-Using Material UI for theme.
+Using Material UI for theme and NestJS for the back end.

 ## Setup